 The Paradigm

-The tree we feed into this chain selection rule is the tree of blocks created by the Bitcoin network (or at least those available to us).
+The tree we feed into this chain selection rule is the tree of blocks created by the network (or at least those available to us).

 Given a selected tip we call the selected chain or just the chain.
 Blocks on this chain are called included, and the remaining blocks are called orphans.

 Which tip should the chain rule prefer, or ?
 For most of the chain rules we will see, there is no natural way to choose between them.
-For example, we did not introduce the longest chain rule yet, but it does not require a wild stretch of the imagination to get convinced that the selected chains of and have the same length.
+For example, we have not introduced the longest chain rule yet, but it does not require a wild stretch of the imagination to get convinced that the selected chains of and have the same length.
 So how should this tie be broken?

-Like pretty much everything that has anything to do with block chains, choosing a tie-breaking rule might seem innocuous, but in practice, a bad tie-breaking rule could have adverse consequences.
+Like pretty much everything that has anything to do with blockchains, choosing a tie-breaking rule might seem innocuous, but in practice, a bad tie-breaking rule could have adverse consequences.
 For example, if the rule is "gameable" (that is, there are ways for large miners to increase their probability of winning the tie break), it would exacerbate an already existing problem called selfish mining, that we will describe later in this chapter.

 A crucial observation is that the tie breaking rule itself doesn't have to be in consensus.
 The situation where miners "split" to mine over different blocks is unavoidable.
 For example, in the situation depicted in the illustration above, there will plausibly be some nodes that heard of first and other nodes that heard of first.
 It is impossible to avoid these situations.
 The chain rule provides us with a consensus of the winner after the tie has been broken.
 But who shall this winner be?
 That's anybody's game.

 In Bitcoin, miners mine over the block they observed first.
 This makes sense from the miner's point of view: if arrived at some miner earlier than , then it is plausible that, in general, was created earlier or by a more well connected miner.
-That's good ground to assume most of the network mines over , increasing the probability that is forked away, making mining over it a wasted effort.
+That's good grounds to assume most of the network mines over , increasing the probability that is forked away, making mining over it a wasted effort.

 Miners mine above the selected tip